deity-io/falcon-platform-docs/versioned_docs/version-3/storefront/state.md

 ---
 id: state
-title: Local State Management
+title: Local state management
-sidebar_label: Local State Management
+sidebar_label: Local state management
 ---

 This page covers how to manage your local (client-side) state.
-If you're looking for information about querying or mutating data through a server, you can read more about that [here](../falcon-client/data-management).
+If you're looking for information about querying or mutating data through a server, you can read more about that [here](/docs/storefront/data).

-Falcon comes with [Apollo Client](https://www.apollographql.com/docs/react/v2.5/api/apollo-client/) for client-side state management when you use [`create-falcon-app`](../getting-started/installation#create-falcon-app) to generate a new application.
+Falcon comes with [Apollo Client](https://www.apollographql.com/docs/react/v2.5/api/apollo-client/) for client-side state management when you use [`create-falcon-app`](/docs/storefront/getting-started/create-application) to generate a new application.
 Apollo Client will be pre-configured and does not require any additional setup.
 You can start using it right away.

 ## The short version

 If you already know how to use Apollo Client, you pretty much know how to use it with Falcon.
 If you need a refresher, continue to the [long version](../falcon-client/local-state-management#the-long-version) or the [Apollo documentation](https://www.apollographql.com/docs/react/v2.5/essentials/get-started/).
-We also provide a few [additional components](../falcon-client/local-state-management#falcons-additional-components) you can use.
+We also provide a few [additional components](#falcons-additional-components) you can use.

 ### Initial state